-But what happens when satisfying our impulses overwhelms our ability to pay?
-What happens when — gulp — just meeting the minimum payments is beyond our means and you’ve decided you can’t afford to pay your credit card bills?
+What happens when — gulp — just meeting the minimum payments is beyond your means and you’ve decided you can’t afford to pay your credit card bills?

-Just this: When fiscal reality derails our dreams, it’s time to take action.
+Just this: When financial reality derails our daily life, it’s time to take action.
 Smart, purposeful, life-changing action.

 “The longer you wait to address a credit card problem, the costlier your situation can become,” says Bruce McClary, National Foundation for Credit Counseling Vice President.
 “Falling behind on your payments can lead to higher interest rates, additional penalty fees and a drop in your credit score.